NCI Dictionary of Cancer Terms

 The NCI Dictionary of Cancer Terms features 8,459 terms related to cancer and medicine.

 We offer a widget that you can add to your website to let users look up cancer-related terms.
 Get NCI’s Dictionary of Cancer Terms Widget.

-A drug used to treat certain types of breast cancer that have spread to other parts of the body.
-It is used in patients with certain mutations (changes) in the BRCA1 or BRCA2 genes who have HER2-negative cancer.
+A drug used to treat certain types of HER2-negative breast cancer that have spread to other parts of the body.
+It is used in patients with certain mutations (changes) in the BRCA1 or BRCA2 genes who have already been treated with other anticancer drugs.
 It is also used to treat recurrent ovarian epithelial, fallopian tube, or primary peritoneal cancer that has gotten better after treatment with anticancer drugs that included platinum.
-AZD2281 is also used to treat advanced ovarian cancer.
-It is used in patients with certain mutations in the BRCA1 or BRCA2 genes who have already been treated with at least three other types of anticancer drugs.
+AZD2281 is also used to treat certain types of advanced ovarian, fallopian tube, or primary peritoneal cancer.
+It is used in patients with certain mutations in the BRCA1 or BRCA2 genes who have already been treated with other anticancer drugs.
 It is also being studied in the treatment of other types of cancer.
 AZD2281 blocks an enzyme involved in many cell functions, including the repair of DNA damage.
 Blocking this enzyme may help keep cancer cells from repairing their damaged DNA, causing them to die.
 AZD2281 is a type of poly (ADP-ribose) polymerase inhibitor.
 Also called Lynparza, olaparib, and PARP inhibitor AZD2281.